cmgoffena13/file-loader/README.md

 # FileLoader

+**IMPORTANT:** I refactored this repo from scratch, see the new repo - [Better FileLoader](https://github.com/cmgoffena13/etl-file-loader)

 An ETL framework for processing CSV, Excel, and JSON files with memory efficient processing, validation, staging, auditing, and database loading.

 ## Table of Contents